SoftwareAG/c8y-docs/content/datahub/working-with-datahub-bundle/monitoring-offloading-jobs.md

 | Component | Description |
 | ---         | --- |
 | Job name | The name of the pipeline
-| Job id | The internal id of the job
+| Job id | The internal ID of the job
-| Job execution id | The Dremio id of this execution
+| Job execution id | The Dremio ID of this execution
 | Source collection | The name of the Cumulocity source collection
 | Target source name | The folder name in the data lake
 | Target folder | The path to the target source in the data lake